Holiday Highlights

 Some great riding across the moors follows along Issac’s Tea Trail.
 The trail is named after Isaac Holden, a travelling tea seller in the early 19th century who followed this route in all weathers selling tea to farms and outlying hamlets.

-After winding our way across this open section of moorland we soon reach the Slaley Forest.
-Here the terrain changes somewhat as we ride the wooded trails in this lovely part of the Pennines.
-We then follow the ‘Slaley Ridge’ to Chopwell Woods where we continue our woodland riding.
+We start this morning with a few ups and downs as we leave the North Pennines behind us.
+It’s not long before we reach the Forestry Commission of Chopwell Woods for some excellent woodland riding.
 A few meandering miles then takes us through Rowlands Gill, Sunniside and Springwell as we ebb and flow between County Durham and Tyne & Wear.

 Popping out at Hebburn there’s a short road section before we reach the Tyne Cyclist Tunnel, Britain’s first purpose-built cycling tunnel.
 Running under the River Tyne between Howdon and Jarrow it opened in 1951 and heralded as a contribution to the Festival of Britain.
 Recently re-opened it’s a fantastic way to continue our biking adventure.